-- rS44 In this Section 3.C, references to "you" and "your" are references to barristers and registered European lawyers who are intending to apply for authorisation to practise as a barrister or a registered European lawyer (as the case may be) or who are otherwise intending to apply for a litigation extension to their existing practising certificate. - rS45 You are eligible for a practising certificate if: - .1 you are a barrister or registered European lawyer and you are not currently suspended from practice and have not been disbarred; and - .2 you meet the requirements of Rules S46.1, S46.2, S46.3 or S46.4; and - 3 leither: - .a within the last 5 years either (i) you have held a practising certificate; or (ii) you have satisfactorily completed (or have been exempted from the requirement to complete) either the non-practising period of 6 months of pupilage or 12 months of pupilage; or - if not, you have complied with such training requirements as may be imposed by the Bar .b Standards Board.11 - rS46 You are eligible for: - a full practising certificate if either: .1 - you have satisfactorily completed 12 months pupillage; or a - you have been exempted from the requirement to complete 12 months of pupillage; or .b - on 30 July 2000, you were entitled to exercise full rights of audience by reason of being a .C barrister; or - you were called to the Bar before 1 January 2002 and: d - .i you notified the Bar Council that you wished to exercise a right of audience before every court and in relation to all proceedings; and in each case, before 31 March 2012;
+- r\$44 In this Section 3.C, references to "you" and "your" are references to barristers and registered European lawyers who are intending to apply for authorisation to practise as a barrister or a registered European lawyer (as the case may be) or who are otherwise intending to apply for a litigation extension to their existing practising certificate. - rS45 You are eligible for a practising certificate if: - .1 you are a barrister or registered European lawyer and you are not currently suspended from practice and have not been disbarred; and - .2 you meet the requirements of Rules S46.1, S46.2, S46.3 or S46.4; and - .3 [either: - .a within the last 5 years either (i) you have held a practising certificate; or (ii) you have satisfactorily completed (or have been exempted from the requirement to complete) either the non-practising period of 6 months of pupilage or 12 months of pupilage; or - .b if not, you have complied with such training requirements as may be imposed by the Bar Standards Board.]

+rS46 You are eligible for:

-.ii you have complied with such training requirements as the Bar Council or the Bar Standards Board may require or you have been informed by the Bar Council or the Bar Standards Board that you do not need to comply with any such further requirements;
+- .1 a full practising certificate if either: - .a you have satisfactorily completed 12 months pupillage; or - .b you have been exempted from the requirement to complete 12 months of pupillage; or - .c on 30 July 2000, you were entitled to exercise full rights of audience by reason of being a barrister; or - d you were called to the Bar before 1 January 2002 and: - .i you notified the Bar Council that you wished to exercise a right of audience before every court and in relation to all proceedings; and - .ii you have complied with such training requirements as the Bar Council or the Bar Standards Board may require or you have been informed by the Bar Council or the Bar Standards Board that you do not need to comply with any such further requirements;